pbrinkmeier/kit-lecture-notes/betriebssysteme/01-orga-and-overview.md

 - Contains data (which program instructions are a part of)
 - CPUs come with a memory controller
 - Usually, fetching instructions from RAM is much slower than their execution on the CPU
-    - Caching can be used effectively because instructions are in a sequence most of the time (**TBD**: spatial blabla)
+    - Caching can be used effectively because instructions are in a sequence most of the time

 **TBD**: access times images